BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 }
 ```

-> Typically, the `.and` term would create an intersection of validators, but in the case of a shape it's smart enough to merge properties of shapes together.
+> Typically, the `.and` term would create an intersection of validators, but in the case of a shape it's smart enough to merge properties of shapes together, which makes it easier to work with.

-# Property
+# Shape Property

 Make changes to individual properties on a shape: